-"I think the issue is not whether still studying the lengthy ruling state but whether we throw them
+"I think the issue is not whether the insurance companies leave still studying the lengthy ruling state but whether we throw them

-"The multi-billion dollar California insurance market is the world's largest.
+"The multi-billion dollar California insurance" market is the world's largest.
 As long as the economics remain lucrative, insurers of one company or another will remain to enjoy them."